 Everyone knows that you can use a CRM to track your sales and client relationships, but they can also be helpful for hiring!
-Less Annoying CRM can help you manage potential candidates, store their resumes and other application paperwork, track where each application is in the hiring process, as well as manage interviews and other follow up tasks.
-Whether you are a full time recruiter or you’re looking to hire your first intern, these features will help you stay organized as you find and process candidates.
+Less Annoying CRM can help you manage potential candidates, store their résumés and other application paperwork, track where each application is in the hiring process, and manage interviews and other follow-up tasks.
+Whether you are a full-time recruiter or you’re looking to hire your first intern, these features will help you stay organized as you find and process candidates.

-Go to your Custom Pipelines page under Settings, and add a new pipeline to track job applications.
-We even have a template to help get you started!
-In your new pipeline, make sure to have statuses that account for the steps in your application process (such as written, phone, then in person interviews) as well as the potential ending outcomes (such as hired, rejected, or declined offer).
-You’ll also want custom fields to track the position a candidate is applying for, as well as other details like their asking salary, potential start date, and other important details.
+Go to your Pipelines page under Settings and add a new pipeline to track job applications -- we even have a template to help get you started!
+In your new pipeline, make sure to have statuses that account for the steps in your application process (such as written, phone, and/or in-person interviews), as well as the potential ending outcomes (such as hired, rejected, or declined offer).
+You’ll also want custom fields to track the position a candidate is applying for, as well as other details like their salary requirements, potential start date, and other important details.

 Want tips on how to customize your Job Application pipeline?
 Check out this tutorial!

 As new applications come in, add their contact and application details to your CRM.
-Hover your mouse over your pipelines at the top of your account, and click the plus sign next to your Job Application pipeline.
-Enter in their contact and application details in the contact and pipeline fields.
-After you create your new applicant and attach their pipeline, be sure to hit “File” on the lefthand side of their record to attach their resume and any other application materials.
+Hover your mouse over Attach an Item on a candidate's profile page.
+Enter in their application details in their pipeline fields.
+After you create your new applicant and attach their pipeline, be sure to hit “File” under the Attach an Item menu to attach their résumé and any other application materials.

-HR can easily find Abby's resume, writing sample, and next follow up date in the CRM.
+HR can easily find Alexander's résumé, writing sample, and next follow-up date in the CRM.

-Note: don’t want other users in the CRM to see the job applicants in your pipeline?
+Note: Don’t want other users in the CRM to see the job applicants in your pipeline?
 Make sure new contacts are assigned to a user that your other CRM users don’t have access to.
-You can manage user contact permissions from your Manage Users page under Settings.
+You can manage user contact permissions from your Users page under Settings.

-As you work through your applicants from your Job Application Report, click “Quick edit” next to each applicant’s name in order to leave a note, add a task, or update their application status.
+As you work through your applicants from your Job Application Report, click the gray rectangular badge next to each applicant’s name in order to leave a note, add a task, or update their application status.
 Leaving detailed notes about an applicant immediately after an interview or another interaction will help you when it comes time to make a decision about who to give an offer to.
 You’ll also want to log email interactions to the CRM to keep track of your communications.

 You may want to delete your recruiting pipeline if you don’t hire regularly (if you hire less than once per year, job applicant information may quickly go out of date).
 Or, you may not want your new hire to see their applicant info in the CRM.
 Here’s how to remove applicant info from your CRM: